rderik/kmaps-docker/README.md

 $ ./init_geoserver_copy_data.sh
 ```

-3. Run only postgres, to Initialize the DB
+3. Run only the  `postgres` container, to Initialize the DB

 ```bash
 $ docker-compose up postgres
 ```

-4. when is completed, stop postgres
+4. when is completed, stop `postgres` container

 ```bash
 $ docker-compose stop postgres
 ```

 That creates all the infrastructure.
-Now every time we want ot restart the
+Now every time we want to restart the
 full system:

 1. Start all the system